 A great way to quickly and effectively test the usability of your website is to use an unmoderated testing tool.
 Online unmoderated testing tools provide you with an affordable solution to test your website with end-users and get actionable insights and feedback to improve upon.
 With unmoderated testing, you can give participants a real task they should accomplish within your site and then evaluate if they were successful or what stopped them from completing it.

 Learn more about unmoderated testing in our article – Remote usability testing – Give it a try!

 Example of usability testing of e-shop with UXtweak Website Testing tool.

-Good user experience is now more important than ever.
+Good landing page UX is now more important than ever.
 Fifty percent of people tend to form their opinion about a business based on its website.
 Prepare your landing page for the digital era using some of these tricks and watch your conversions boost like never before.